Asare12/DevOps-Bootcamp/README.md

  ssh-keygen -t rsa
  ```
 2. Press the ENTER key to accept the default location.
 The ssh-keygen utility prompts you for a passphrase.
+3. Type in a passphrase.
+You can also hit the ENTER key to accept the default (no passphrase).
+However, this is not recommended.

+After you confirm the passphrase, the system generates the key pair.